 “Due to popular trend, we knew that we had to do a 2D parallax scrolling platform game”

 We had a similar game design in mind.
 Due to popular trend, we knew that we had to do a 2D parallax scrolling platform game.
 During those days, I was writing Amiga intros/demos by abusing sprite and blitter hardware registers, but that experience was not enough for writing a classy game.
 I was looking forward to programming Amiga’s advanced custom chips and learning more serious stuff, such as interrupt registers ($dff01c, $dff01e), collision control registers ($dff00e, $dff098), DMA disk registers ($dff020-$dff026), etc.

-By the late 80s in Turkey, it was very difficult to find imported books on engineering, programming, etc. We were lucky enough to grab a xerox copy of Amiga ROM Kernel Reference Manual – Includes and Autodocs, despite missing pages!
+By the late 80s in Turkey, it was very difficult to find imported engineering/programming books.
+We were lucky enough to grab a xerox copy of Amiga ROM Kernel Reference Manual – Includes and Autodocs, despite many missing pages!
 From my point of view, C based firmware calls mentioned in the book weren’t satisfactory at all.
 Based on my experience in Z80 assembly language programming, I knew that everything had to be done in low-level for squeezing out every last bit of performance from the Amiga 500.

 So, I decided to take the proven route to wisdom: reverse engineering! – Contrary to popular belief, it is NOT a way of copying/duplicating things.
 Using reverse engineering as a competitive technical intelligence method is a great way of learning new things, which is similar to what scientists do by observing mother nature.

 [ Believe it or not, a piece of code can offer more hidden gems than a technical reference book. ]